leafo/lua-openai/README.md

 `generate_response` and returns the response as a string.
 On failure, returns `nil`, an error message, and the raw request response.

+If the response includes a `function_call`, then the entire message object is returned instead of a string of the content.
+You can return the result of the function by passing `role = "function"` object to the `send` method

 - `message`: A message object or a string.
 - `stream_callback`: (optional) A function to enable streaming output.

 By providing a `stream_callback`, the request will runin streaming mode.
 This function receives chunks as they are parsed from the response.

 These chunks have the following format: